Terms and Conditions: User submitted content and comments

 Why can't I add a comment to an existing thread?

 In order to keep comments at a manageable level for our editors, when readers have had fair and reasonable opportunity to discuss or debate a particular news story, the ability to comment will be switched off - at which point we will move to newer discussions.
-This is where you'll be seeing comments you can up or down vote, but not add to the discussion any further.

 We appreciate this means some threads may not be active as long as you would like them to, but is the only way we can realistically maintain a civil comments community.

 Provided your comment meets our terms and conditions, it will be approved for publishing to the Stuff website.
 Readers who repeatedly or egregiously breach our terms and conditions or post offensive comments may find their username has been permanently blocked.

 Can I criticise Stuff?